atmoos/Quantities/source/Quantities.Serialization/Text.Json/readme.md

-# Serialization of Quantities with System.Text.Json
+# Serialization of Quantities using System.Text.Json

-Enables serialisation `Atmoos.Quantities` using `System.Text.Json`.
+Enables serialisation of `Atmoos.Quantities` using `System.Text.Json`.

 ## Usage